 sendable message types, or the body of the message doesn't contain necessary information, the SDK will

-throw an InvalidMessageError
+throw an InvalidMessageError error.

 or